grammyjs/website/site/docs/plugins/session.md

 import { Bot, Context, session, SessionFlavor } from "grammy";
 import { freeStorage } from "@grammyjs/storage-free";

-// Define session structure
-interface SessionData {
+// Define the session structure. interface SessionData {
   count: number;
 }
 type MyContext = Context & SessionFlavor<SessionData>;

-// Create the bot and register the session middleware const bot = new Bot<MyContext>(""); // <-- put your bot token between the ""
+// Create the bot and register the session middleware. const bot = new Bot<MyContext>(""); // <-- put your bot token between the ""

 bot.use(session({